Otros Ejercicios

 "One of the great debates of our time

-Is about how much of your money
+Is about how much of money

 Should be spent by the state